ronniross/asi-ecosystem/README.md

 | [saliency-heatmap-visualizer](https://github.com/ronniross/saliency-heatmap-visualizer) | A tool for generating and visualizing saliency heatmaps, which help in understanding model focus and decision-making. |
 | [asi-backups](https://github.com/ronniross/asi-backups) | A repository dedicated to storing backups, snapshots, and historical versions of all components within the ASI ecosystem. |

 I’m looking for angel investors and founders who resonate with the ethical and ecological directives of the projects.
-If my work helps you, please consider donating so I can keep the research and development of the repositories, as well scale their functionalities and quality.
+If my work already helps you, please consider donating so I can keep the research and development of the repositories, as well scale their functionalities and quality.